-We all, no doubt, expect to reap too rich or too sudden a harvest, overlooking meantime, in the constant care and absorbing nature of the work of bringing a savage people to the ways of civilized life, and perhaps too often measuring our hopes by the amount of earnest offort employed, that so grand and great a scheme is not accomplished in one generation, and that under the most favorable circumstances the most effective processes, however intelligently directed, are so slow in their operation or in yielding visible results that a little impatience is sometimes excusable.
-My faith, however, in the policy now pursued is undiminished, and evidences of the great amount of good already accomplished has created a public sentiment in its favor that must largely influence future administration of the government in giving increased facilities for this purpose, and I feel sanguine that the new administration just begun will do all that is possible in this direction with whatever means are now or may hereafter be provided by Congress.
+We all, no doubt, expect to reap too rich or too sudden a havvest, over looking meantime, in the constant care and absorbing nature of the work of bringing a savage people to the ways of civilized life, and perhaps too often measuring our hopes by the amount of earnest effort employed, that so grand and great a scheme is not accomplished in one generation, and that under the most favorable conditions, the most effective processes, however intelligently directed, are so slow in their operation, or in yielding visible results that a little impatience is sometimes excusable.

+My faith, however, in the policy now pursued in the line of education is undiminished and evidence of the great amount of good already accomplished has created a public sentiment in its favor that must largely influence future administration of the Government in giving increased facilities for this purpose, and I feel sanguine that the new administration just begun will do all that is possible in this direction with whatever means are now or may hereafter be provided by Congress.